 Constantly drinking, drunk, or hungover.

-You spend the majority of your time drinking, being drunk or being hungover while dealing with the physical and emotional consequences of having drank for extended periods of time.
+You spend the majority of your time drinking, being drunk or being hungover while dealing with the physical and emotional consequences of having drunk for extended periods of time.
 This vicious cycle dominates your life as other priorities fall by the wayside.
-Your mental, emotional and physical health all suffer.
+Your mental, emotional, spiritual and physical health all suffer.

 Attempted to stop/limit drinking but failed.